microsoft/microsoft-ui-xaml-specs/active/Breadcrumb/Breadcrumb.md

 | ItemsSource | provides the content of the Breadcrumb | Null |
 | ItemClicked | Raised when a user interaction causes a jump to the CurrentItem.  | N/A |

-Note that V2 of Breadcrumb will add the flyouts from chevrons to view children of a node.
+Note that V2 of Breadcrumb will add flyouts from chevrons to view children of a node.
 Additional properties will be added to the API to enable this functionality.

 <!-- Option 2: Put these descriptions in the below API Details section,
 with a "///" comment above the member or type. -->